-The challenges impacting Florida’s homeowners insurance market come down to two key things, according to money expert Clark Howard: weather and human beings acting badly.
+The challenges impacting Florida’s homeowners insurance market come down to two key things, according to Clark: weather and human beings acting badly.

 “You’ve got hurricanes, which we can’t control.
 And then we’ve got human factors in the state of Florida that have just demolished the incentive for any insurer to be there.”

 The hurricane factor is simple.
 Because most of Florida is coastal and subtropical, the state is prone to hurricanes and other forms of severe weather.
 This makes the Florida homeowners insurance market risky for insurers and premiums more expensive for homeowners.

 I’ve written more about how location impacts the cost of homeowners insurance here.